stealthBS/demo1-repo/Alarms.md

 • Check : sticky notes, ChatGpt Q, ChatGpt A, Night questions. . .

 • keep here . . . .those :        HTML notes . . . .
+• ChatGPT : In my banyan (inner wear of men) have a lot of dirt . . . .